k1s3l3v/pulse-project/README.md

 Service for tracking the status of projects

+This service is subservice of more global one, which was developed by side.

 The service has the following functionality:
 * `Web interface`;
 * `Integration with a third-party authorization server (with info about users, staff and projects)`;